sorashi/KasiopeaApi/README-en.md

 ### Installation

 Use Package Manager Console from Visual Studio.
-Run `Install-Package KasiopeaApi -IncludePrerelease`
+Run `Install-Package KasiopeaApi`

 Since we're using [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html), you need at least Visual Studio 2017 (version 15.3) or NuGet client 4.3.0 or above.